Heatblur-Simulations/f-4e-manual/src/dcs/mission_editor.md

 ### Aircraft Wear and Tear

-Additionally to production quality, components can degrade during service based on time since the last service, external factors like temperature and weather, aggressive flying involving a lot of forces on the airframe, as well as combat damage.
+Additionally to production quality, components can degrade during service based on time since the last overhaul, external factors like temperature and weather, aggressive flying involving a lot of forces on the airframe, as well as combat damage.